• Skip to primary navigation

 Frozen fruit on top of spinach in a blender container.

-Next place the frozen fruit on top.
-In this example I am using frozen pineapple.
+Next, place whatever frozen fruit on top.
+In this example, I am using frozen pineapple.

 Smooth green spinach fruit smoothie in a blender container.